rihammisuk/rihammisuk/README.md

 - 👋 Hi, I’m @rihammisuk.
-I am software engineer.
+I am a software engineer.
 - 👀 I’m interested in software development and new Technology.
 I want to be a software developer because designing computer programs lets me use my creative and problem-solving skills.
 - 🌱 I’m currently learning problem soving with c++.
 It become my passion to get satisfying "Accepted" result.
 - 💞️ I’m looking to collaborate on new programmer who are learning new things.